International Petroleum is founded by Adolf H. Lundin with exploration assets in the Middle East, Texas and the Bay of Biscay.

 2011 continues on a positive trend with discoveries in Norway and Malaysia.
 In Norway, oil discoveries are made on the Caterpillar and Tellus and a gas discovery is made in the Barents Sea on the Skalle prospect.
 In Malaysia, the first two wells offshore Sabah result in gas discoveries.
 A further oil discovery is made on the Janglau prospect offshore Peninsular Malaysia.

 A significant oil discovery is made in Norway on the Aldous MS prospect, a continuation of the Avaldsnes discovery made in 2010 (both renamed Johan Sverdrup).
 Following appraisal wells on Johan Sverdrup the resource estimates are revised upwards.
-Gross contingent resources are estimated to be between 1.7 and 3.3 billion boe for the combined field.
-Further appraisal drilling during 2012 will dertermine the total volume.
+Gross contingent resources are estimated to be between 1.8 and 2.9 billion boe for the combined field.

 Appraisal drilling on the Johan Sverdrup discovery continues throughout 2012.
 Six discoveries are made during the year; Geitungen and Salina in Norway, Tembakau and Berangan in Malaysia and two further discoveries in France and the Netherlands.
 In Norway PDO approvals are granted for the Edvard Grieg and Bøyla developments and the Gaupe field comes onstream.